Skip to content

 To compile an institution is to turn it into executable state.

-Not only legal state.
-Not only financial state.
 Operational state: who can act, what is being pursued, what happened, what was decided, what should be remembered, where authority sits.

-In an uncompiled institution:
+In an uncompiled company:

 • context lives in people's heads